rfdrake/tel/README.md

 common tasks can be automated and even advanced commands can be scripted through Perl's Expect.pm.
 Most of that is available directly in the telrc files without modifying the code in tel.
+See the COMMANDS.md file for examples.

 # clogin style arguments